Support Programs

 Kitimat Newcomers Guide

-If you’ve recently moved to Kitimat and want to know about what the city has to offer in more detail, this guide is for you.
-It contains detailed community information from recycling to transit schedules, maps and more.
+If you’ve recently moved to Kitimat, check out the Kitimat Newcomers Guide.
+It contains detailed community information, from recycling to transit schedules, maps and more.